The first two semesters

 Registration for and grading of examinations is managed via the BOSS system.
 BOSS is relevant for you because you can register for "Studienleisungen" and module exams there.

-Both lsf and BOSS will be replaced in the near future (probably in winter semester 2022/23) by a more modern campus management system that combines both functions.
+Both lsf and BOSS will be replaced in the summer semester 2025 by a more modern campus management system that combines both functions.